A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-\abstract The Yule-Simpson paradox notes that an association between random variables can be reversed when averaged over a background variable.
-Cox and Wermuth introduced a new concept of distribution dependence between two random variables $X$ and $Y$, and developed two dependence conditions, each of which guarantees that reversal cannot occur.
-Ma, Xie and Geng studied the collapsibility of distribution dependence over a backround variable $W$, under a rather strong homogeneity condition.
-Collapsibility ensures the association remains the same for conditional and marginal models, so that Yule-Simpson reversal cannot occur.
-In this paper, we investigate a more general notion called A-collapsibility.
-The conditions of Cox and Wermuth imply A-collapsibility, without assuming homogeneity.
-In fact, we show that, when $W$ is a binary variable, collapsibility is equivalent to A-collapsibility plus homogeneity, and A-collapsibility is equivalent to the conditions of Cox and Wermuth.
-Recently, Cox extended Cochran's result on regression coefficients of conditional and marginal models, to quantile regression coefficients.
-The conditions of Cox and Wermuth are also sufficient for A-collapsibility of quantile regression coefficients.
-Under a conditional completeness assumption, they are also necessary.
+{\bf ABSTRACT.
+The Yule-Simpson paradox notes that an association between random variables can be reversed when averaged over a background variable.
+Cox and Wermuth introduced the concept of distribution dependence between two random variables $X$ and $Y$, and gave two dependence conditions, each of which guarantees that reversal of qualitatively similar conditional dependences cannot occur after marginalizing over the background variable.
+Ma, Xie and Geng studied the uniform collapsibility of distribution dependence over a background variable $W$, under stronger homogeneity condition.
+Collapsibility ensures that associations are the same for conditional and marginal models.
+In this paper, we use the notion of average collapsibility which requires only the conditional effects average over the background variable to the corresponding marginal effect and investigate its conditions for distribution dependence and for quantile regression coefficients.}